PureCloud Customer Care

 - Include any other information to help us analyze your issue, such as configuration files, screen shots of errors, and console logging.

 - Report each issue separately so it can be individually tracked to a successful resolution.
-Avoid grouping issues together for best results.
+For best results, avoid grouping issues together.

-- For resolution of critical (Severity Level 1) issues, a designated contact must be available at all times to work with PureCloud Support.
+- For resolution of Critical (Severity Level 1) issues, a Designated Contact must be available at all times to work with PureCloud Customer Care.

-Both parties can mutually redetermine the assigned severity level for a problem during the problem resolution process, but PureCloud Technical Support has the final authority as to the actual designation.
+Both parties can mutually determine the assigned severity level for a problem during the problem resolution process, but PureCloud Customer Care has the final authority as to the actual designation.

 All target initial response times apply to business hours Monday through Friday, 8:00am to 5:00pm customer local time.
-Except for Severity 1 or Critical impacting incidents, these are supported and responded to 24x7x365.
+Severity 1 or Critical impacting incidents are supported and responded to 24x7x365.

 Root cause analysis

-When an outage is resolved, the Priority 1 case moves to either a Resolution Proposed or Closed state, and Support creates a follow-up case as a Priority 3 for the root cause analysis (RCA) of the outage.
+When an outage is resolved, the Priority 1 case moves to either a Resolution Proposed or Closed state, and Customer Care creates a follow-up case as a Priority 3 for the root cause analysis (RCA) of the outage.

-PureCloud Support provides the customer with a status update from the Priority 1 case at time of closure.
+PureCloud Customer Care provides the customer with a status update from the Priority 1 case at time of closure.
 The update contains a brief explanation of the outage and an initial RCA, which briefly describes the known cause of the issue.
-If a complete RCA is not available at the time of the closing of the Priority 1 case, then the case is not closed until Support completes a follow-up investigation.
+If a complete RCA is not available at the time of the closing of the Priority 1 case, then the case is not closed until Customer Car completes a follow-up investigation.

-Support provides a comprehensive RCA to the customer within five business days of the resolution of the outage.
-If the customer requires additional documentation, then the customer can make such request by opening a new ticket.
-The ticket must include the ticket number of the original trouble reported and contact information for distributing the documentation.
-If the customer requires a follow-up discussion in addition to the documentation, then the customer can add this request to the ticket.
+Customer Care provides a comprehensive RCA to the customer within five business days of the resolution of the outage.
+If the customer requires additional documentation, then the customer can make such request by opening a new case.
+The case must include the case number of the original trouble reported and contact information for distributing the documentation.
+If the customer requires a follow-up discussion in addition to the documentation, then the customer can add this request to the case.
 A meeting is then coordinated when the final document is delivered.

-To maintain a high quality of service and prioritize issues appropriately, PureCloud Support requires that all tickets are actively worked on by the designated contact.
-Tickets that have not been adequately responded to in three business days are subject to closure with advanced notice.
-Likewise, tickets that are in Resolution Proposed status, with no reported issues, are closed at the end of the third business day.
+To maintain a high quality of service and prioritize issues appropriately, PureCloud Customer Care requires that all cases are actively worked on by the Designated Contact.
+Cases that have not been adequately responded to in three business days are subject to closure with advanced notice.
+Likewise, cases that are in Resolution Proposed status, with no reported issues, are closed at the end of the third business day.